jmilkiewicz/OverheadCourse/index.markdown

 Please have a look at [COURSE DESCRIPTION]({{ site.baseurl }}{% link overheads.markdown %}) to find out more what you will learn and practice.

 ## Dates
 Training will be provided from Friday 23rd to 26th of June.
-Friday/Monday we will have afternoon/evening sessions.
+Friday/Monday we will have afternoon/evening sessions (starting at 17 at earliest)

 ## Location
 On Friday,Sunday and Monday we will train in <a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a>, Königshorster Str.
 11-15, 13439 Berlin

 On Saturday training will be in <a href="https://padelfc.com/" target="_blank"> Padel FC </a>,  Köpenicker Ch 11-14, 10317 Berlin, Germany